Account Information Services (AIS)

-It collects from one or more of their users’ banks, either in the format originally provided by the bank or after processing.
-This is so they can legally display this data back to the end user or to another business entity as instructed by the user.
+It collects from one or more of its users’ banks, either in the format originally provided by the bank or after processing.
+This is so it can legally display this data back to the end user or to another business entity as instructed by the user.

 Agent of AISP/AISP Agent

-API - Application Programming Interface
+Application Programming Interface (API)

 API Access Tokens

-An access token is a unique identifier of an application requesting access to data.
+A unique identifier of an application requesting access to data.
 It is the machine-level representation of an end-user’s permission to access their bank account.